Skip to main content

 In-the-Canal (ITC)

-Instead of sitting in the outer ear, these insert into the ear canal.
+Instead of sitting in the outer ear, these are inserted into the ear canal.
 They still stick out some, but they’re more discreet than any of the above styles.
 ITC hearing aids are very small and can be tricky to handle if you have arthritis or hand dexterity issues.

 Completely-in-Canal (CIC)